Country Profile: Seychelles

 Military and Security

-- Close security ties with India enhance the country's maritime security operations
+- Close security ties with India for maritime operations

 Energy